decaydev/loot/README.md

 ## Why not use BetterLoot?

 We started here but quickly learned that the plugin wasn't doing exactly what we wanted.
 As engineers we decided to take a peek under the covers.
-We found a lot of useless code, innaccurate data being displayed to the user/logs, too many looping constucts, and high cyclomatic complexity between functions/methods.
+We found a lot of useless code, inaccurate data being displayed to the user/logs, too many looping constucts, and high cyclomatic complexity between functions/methods.
 Last but not least, we also noticed the BetterLoot plugin caused the game engine to chirp/halt on a 4 Core, 16GB server with no users.
 670 lines of code versus 150 lines of code, you do the math.